callmexss/DarknetAnalyze/README.md

 ## Simulating the Passive Attack to Freenet

-The network typology is similar as the begining presentation, and we suppose that there are 30% of nodes are controled by adversary:
+The network typology is similar as the begining presentation, and we suppose that there are 30% of nodes are controlled by adversary:

 ![](./pictures/bad-nodes-with-target.png)